Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

 ## Client Synchronization Details
-While client synchronization does fall partially outside of the scene management realm, it ended up making more sense to handle the initial client synchronization via the `NetworkSceneManager` since a large portion of the synchronization process involves loading scenes and synchronizing (in-scene placed and dynamically spawned) `NetworkObjects`.
+While client synchronization does fall partially outside of the scene management realm, it ended up making more sense to handle the initial client synchronization via the `NetworkSceneManager` since a large part of the synchronization process involves loading scenes and synchronizing (in-scene placed and dynamically spawned) `NetworkObjects`.
 - Scene synchronization is the first thing a client processes.
   - The synchronization message includes a list of all scenes the server has loaded via the `NetworkSceneManager`.
   - The client will load all of these scenes before proceeding to the `NetworkObject` synchronization.
-    - This approach was used in order to assure all `GameObject`, `NetworkObject`, and `NetworkBehaviour` dependencies are loaded and instantiated before a client attempts to locally spawn a `NetworkObject`.
+    - This approach was used to assure all `GameObject`, `NetworkObject`, and `NetworkBehaviour` dependencies are loaded and instantiated before a client attempts to locally spawn a `NetworkObject`.
 - Synchronizing with all spawned `NetworkObjects`.
   - Typically this involves both in-scene placed and dynamically spawned `NetworkObjects`.
     - Learn more about [Object Spawning here](..\object-spawning.md).
-  - The `NetworkObject` list sent to the client is pre-ordered, by the server, in order to account for certain types of dependencies such as when using [Object Pooling](../../advanced-topics/object-pooling.md).
+  - The `NetworkObject` list sent to the client is pre-ordered, by the server, to account for certain types of dependencies such as when using [Object Pooling](../../advanced-topics/object-pooling.md).
-    - Typically object pool managers are in-scene placed and need to be instantiated and spawned prior to spawning any of its pooled `NetworkObjects` on a client that is synchronizing.
+    - Typically object pool managers are in-scene placed and need to be instantiated and spawned before spawning any of its pooled `NetworkObjects` on a client that is synchronizing.
 As such, `NetworkSceneManager` takes this into account to assure that all `NetworkObjects` spawned via the `NetworkPrefabHandler` will be instantiated and spawned after their object pool manager dependency has been instantiated and spawned locally on the client.
-        - You could have parented in-scene placed NetworkObjects (i.e. items that are picked up or consumed by players)
+        - You can have parented in-scene placed NetworkObjects (i.e. items that are picked up or consumed by players)
             - `NetworkSceneManager` uses a combination of the `NetworkObject.GlobalObjectIdHash` and the instantiating scene's handle to uniquely identify in-scene placed `NetworkObject`s.

 :::info